The Principal Dev – Masterclass for Tech Leads

 Runner

 The tstyche command is the heart of TSTyche.
-For example, it can select test files by path, filter tests by name and to run the tests against specific versions of TypeScript:
+It allows you to select test files by path, filter tests by name and run them against specific versions of TypeScript:

 tstyche query-params --only multiple --target '>=5.6'